Too much screen time symptoms and their effects

-The best apps to limit screen time are, well, simply the iPhone's own Screen Time feature it's self (just like the Android Digital Wellbeing feature mentioned above) has everything you'll really need, downtime to only allow calls and limit what apps are available to you, app limits - you can set certain times to have access to the apps you need and much more, take a look at this screen shot from Apple's website on the Screen Time feature.
+The best apps to limit screen time are, well, simply the iPhone's own Screen Time feature itself (just like the Android Digital Wellbeing feature mentioned above), which has everything you really need: 'downtime' to only allow calls and limit what apps are available to you, 'app limits' where you can set certain times to have access to the apps you need and much more, take a look at this screen shot from Apple's website on the Screen Time feature.

 Nir Eyal, author of Indistractable, recommended it in his book.
 It's a great app that works by penalising you if you go off the app to scroll social media for instance.
 Here's an example: I can set a 1 hour timer on the app, because I want to read my book for an hour.
 I set the Forest app to 1 hour, during that hour the app grows a virtual tree, if i open any other app on my phone and go off task the tree dies.
 If I don't touch my phone for the whole hour, I get rewarded with a tree that I can add to my virtual forest.
 It's a visualisation of my focus achievement.
 I can also tell you, that a few times I've gone to pick up my phone but changed my mind, as I don't want to 'give up' growing my tree.
 Try it, it's awesome!

 You might be saying, yes but it's an app on a screen based device -the point is to avoid screens right?
 You are correct, but you lock your screen and leave the app open still with the phone locked, voila!

 On the forest you can even earn Virtual coins for the focus time you accumulate and spend those coins on either a) new species of virtual trees for your virtual forest, or even better b) plant a real tree on earth, spend 2500 virtual coins and their partner 'Trees for the Future' will plant a real tree!
 Forest App and Trees For the Future together have planted 804'316 trees (at the time of writing), how cool, get planting yours!